Toggle site contrast Toggle Contract

 How we help children with selective mutism

-The priority is to help children speak to those in the day to day environment, so we support children by training those around them.
-The most important thing is to first change the environment to ensure everyone knows about SM, there is no pressure on the child to speak, people talk openly about speech anxiety, and work on building the childâs confidence more broadly.
+The priority is to help children speak to those in the day to day environment, so train those around them.
+The most important thing is to change the environment to ensure:

-We offer guidance and initial training for settings with no referral necessary.
+We offer guidance and training for settings with no referral necessary.
 Where concerns persist following this, children can be referred to us through the school advice clinic.
 We can also offer bespoke meetings to review targets and troubleshoot.

 We also offer group sessions for older children over the holidays.
 This provides a valuable opportunity for young people with SM to meet others in the same situation, and to learn more about their condition.